karaalv/Getaway/README.md

 the browser.

 ### Dependencies
-In order to run this project, assure dependencies are installed:
+In order to run this project, assure dependencies are installed:<br>
 ~$`npm install`

 All relevant versions of dependencies are noted in the 'package.json' file. of<br>